kubevirt/user-guide/docs/virtual_machines/host-devices.md

 ### Adding USB to your VM

-Now, in the VMI configuration, you can add the `devices.hostDevices.deviceName` and reference the `resource name` provided in the previous step, and also give it a local name, for example:
+Now, in the VMI configuration, you can add the `devices.hostDevices.deviceName` and reference the resource name provided in the previous step, and also give it a local `name`, for example:

 ```yaml
 spec: